supurloop/ssf/README.md

   13. A TLV encoder/decoder interface.
   14. An AES block encryption interface.
   15. An AES-GCM authenticated encryption interface.
+  16. A version controlled interface for reliably storing configuration to NV storage.

 To give you an idea of the framework size here are some program memory estimates for each component compiled on an MSP430 with Level 3 optimization:
 Byte FIFO, linked list, memory pool, Base64, Hex ASCII are each about 1000 bytes.